JulianGassner/Crime/README.md

 Minecraft Crime

 Todo:
-- Cop API (handcuffs, send to jail with sword while handcuffed, itemclear, uncuff item)
+- Cop API (handcuffs, send to jail with sword while handcuffed, itemclear, uncuff item) - Done
-- If TnT Explodes - save blocks to rebuild
+- If TnT Explodes - save blocks to rebuild - Todo !!!
-- Declare jail location and send alarm to cops if a jail guy leaves jail cuffed or if TnT explodes in jail
+- Declare jail location and send alarm to cops if a jail guy leaves jail cuffed or if TnT explodes in jail - Partly done !!!!
-- Shops that can be robbed
+- Shops that can be robbed - Todo
-- Drugs
+- Drugs - Partly done
-- Plots
+- Plots - Todo !!!
-- MiningAPI and mine function
+- MiningAPI and mine function - Todo !!!
-- Bread Farm
+- Bread Farm - Partyl done !!!
-- Disallow crafting (only for special custom recipes)
+- Disallow crafting (only for special custom recipes) - Done